Michael Vick Clarifies Comment That Colin Kaepernick Should Get A Haircut If He Wants A Job

 Vick made the comment Monday during an appearance on FS1’s Speak For Yourself.

 “First thing we’ve got to get Colin to do is cut his hair,” Vick said when discussing what Kaepernick should do to try and get back into the league.
 “Listen, I’m not up here to try to be politically correct.
 Even if he puts cornrows in there.
-I don’t think he should represent himself in that way in terms of just the hairstyle.
+I don’t think he should represent himself in that way regarding just the hairstyle.
 Just go clean-cut.
 You know, why not?
 You’re already dealing with a lot of controversy surrounding this issue.
 The most important thing that he needs to do is just try to be presentable.”

-The former Atlanta Falcons quarterback was advising Kaepernick based off of his own personal experience when he had to change his image after being arrested and sent to prison for running a dogfighting ring in 2007.
+The former Atlanta Falcons quarterback was advising Kaepernick based off of his own experience when he had to change his image after being arrested and sent to prison for running a dogfighting ring in 2007.
 Following his release, many thought that his career was done but the Philadelphia Eagles signed him as a backup and he eventually got the starting job.

 Vick went on to say that he doesn’t believe Kaepernick’s hair is the sole reason another team hasn’t signed him yet.
 Instead, he thinks it has to do with how he played over the last two seasons and “not being as productive” as he has been in the past.